upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   points
 * Added an alternative indicator to the extending your cyoa section
 * Added mention of Lt Ouroumov's viewer in the Viewer download section
+* Added ICC+ to resources, and copied Lt Ouromov's creator and the ICC+ to the very front page.
+* Added mirrors to the two additional viewers in the static folder.
+* Removed release date-time and word count for the latest version of the ICCT.
 * Minor fixes

 [Download the source code][dl-VERSION]{ .md-button }